Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-matted-fur-safe-removal-methods.md

 Using the dematting comb or your fingers, start breaking the mat apart from the outer edges.
 Work toward the center gradually.

-Think of it as untangling a knot in jewelry chain—you don't pull the whole knot at once.
+Think of it as untangling a knot in jewelry chainyou don't pull the whole knot at once.
 You pick at edges until sections loosen.

 ### Step 7: Use the dematting tool